-The Table 5.20 depicts that value (-.320) of correlation between the two variables are moderately negative.
-P value of "unwillingness to monitor properly" is .041 which is less than .05(P<.041).
+The Table 5.20 depicts that the value (-.320) of correlation between the two variables are moderately negative.
+The P value of "unwillingness to monitor properly" is .041 which is less than .05(P<.041).
 As the relationship is statistically negative so the direction of two variables will be negative.
-Consequently it infers that if integrity of IMED employees increased then their unwillingness to monitor the projects properly will be decreased.
-Conversely, we can say that in case of decreasing integrity of IMED staff their unwillingness to monitor the projects.
+Consequently, it infers that if integrity of IMED employees increased then their unwillingness to monitor the projects properly will be decreased.
+Conversely, we can say that in case of decreasing integrity of IMED staff their unwillingness to monitor the projects properly will also be increased.